 The operator shall have special plans for substitution of chemicals in the red and black categories.
 The plans shall provide an overview of which chemicals are prioritised for replacement and when this can take place.
-The plans shall be reported annually to the Climate and Pollution Agency in accordance with applicable reporting requirements.
+The plans shall be reported annually to the Norwegian Environment Agency in accordance with applicable reporting requirements.
 The requirement also applies for chemicals in the yellow category with decomposition products that are considered to be environmentally harmful.

 The operator shall select those chemicals that, according to the environmental assessments, result in the lowest risk of environmental damage.
 Chemicals in the black and red categories shall only be selected if they are necessary for technical and safety reasons.

 The operator shall obtain a permit in accordance with Chapter 3 of the Pollution Control Act (in Norwegian only) to use and discharge chemicals and to inject chemicals and water containing chemicals.